fbpx

 The Blair Witch Follow-Ups

-Inevitably for a film that successful, franchise appeal came calling.
+Inevitably for a film that was successful, franchise appeal came calling.
 The film spawned a sequel in 2000, Book of Shadows: Blair Witch 2 and a soft-reboot/sequel in 2016’s Blair Witch.
-Which despite their financial success, never received the same recognition as the original.
+Despite its financial success, it never received the same recognition as the original.
 And it isn’t hard to see why.

 Book of Shadows traded in the found footage conceit and was shot like a conventional horror movie.
 It also attempted to satirise and explore the impact of the first movie and the power of media to influence people.
 But many didn’t appreciate the typical presentation after the ground-breaking feeling of the original.

-And while Blair Witch went back to the found footage conceit, even following the originals lead with a viral marketing campaign capitalizing on the secrecy of the production, the film didn’t garner much praise upon release.
-Because despite its nods to the original the film, this film focused more on jump scares and was more slickly produced.
+And while Blair Witch went back to the found footage conceit, even following the original lead with a viral marketing campaign capitalizing on the secrecy of the production, the film didn’t garner much praise upon release.
+Despite its nods to the original film, this film focused more on jump scares and was more slickly produced.
 Using professional actors and multiple high-quality cameras.
 Making it ironically seem again like a conventional movie.
 And because of the prevalence of found footage films released since the original, Blair Witch 2016 ultimately seemed like pointless brand reinforcement.

 Blair Witch (2016) Poster